turanszkij/WickedEngine/readme.txt

 		- Optimize image rendering
 			The Drawing fuctions are bloated, imageVS is no longer readable by humans, possible batching optimizations
-		- Rewrite camera class
-			It is probably the very first class for the engine and also the ugliest one, it was written a long time ago it also has windows api commands (wtf)
 		- Decouple API from wiRenderer
 			The renderer has become too large, unmanageable, hardly readable.
 Aside from that it is a good idea to decouple them for possible support of multiple apis in the future...